How Do I Get Started?

 - The high school plan laid out in the book The Well Trained Mind by Susan Wise Bauer

-- The plan/booklist offered by the blog Ursa Minor (this set of high school course work is geared towards highly gifted students; to use it, it is helpful to read up on the Charlotte Mason approach to homeschooling as Ursa Minor is based on that method but the blog itself doesn’t provide details or daily schedules for implementation)
+- The plan/booklist offered by the blog Ursa Minor (this set of high school course work is geared towards highly gifted students and will simply be too much for a typical student; to use it, it is helpful to read up on the Charlotte Mason approach to homeschooling as Ursa Minor is based on that method but the blog itself doesn’t provide details or daily schedules for implementation)

 I Work During the Day, How Can We Homeschool?